 Typesetting and Design

 When you submit your work, remember to send all of it, including dedications, acknowledgements, text files, index, and your biography and blurb.
 Be sure to include your imprint page.
 Details of normal page layout are in our Self-Publishing – A Writer’s Guide.
 Additionally, the Picture Licensing Universal System may prove useful during this process.
 You can use this system to find the copyright information for any image uploaded in PLUS.
 When deciding on a cover design, be sure to consider these ideas from your book: The theme or key image; The main character; A pivotal scene.
 Consider these questions: Should you use a dominant colour?
 Are there any visual cues that will identify your work?
 Is the book part of a series?
 Should it match any of your previous works?
 Is there a painting that you feel represents your book?

 Important note: in both the print and digital markets, a strong cover is vital to success.
 People do judge books by their covers, so be sure that your work has a gripping, high quality image.

 Printing and Binding

 Your designer will send PDF files through to the printer formatted to their specifications.
 It is absolutely essential that you choose good quality paper and binding.
 Nothing can let down a self-published book more than poor publication quality.
-Printing Companies
+List of local printers can be found on the Publishing Page.

 Marketing and Distribution